Ms. Karen J. Orlin

 Member, New York City Bar Association, its Task Force on the Rule of Law, and its Professional Responsibility Committee (also served on latter committee 2015-2018); former member of its Task Force for the Independence of Lawyers and Judges, Professional Ethics Committee, Small Law Firm Committee, and Securities Committee; former Co-Chair of its Corporate Mentoring Circle.

-Member, New York State Bar Association and its Not-For-Profit Corporations Law Committee.
+Former member, New York State Bar Association and its Not-For-Profit Corporations Law Committee.

 Member, New York Regional Expert Witness Association.